 What compensation or other outcome are you seeking – just write ‘damages’ (this is standard and it gets assessed much later)

-Once you have completed the ET1 form, you will be asked to check your claim before submission, again it is very important that you check that all the information is correct as amending at a later stage can be complex and will generally be at the discretion of the judge.
+Once you have completed the ET1 form, you will be asked to check your claim before submission, again it is very important that you check that all the information is correct as amending it at a later stage can be complex and will generally be at the discretion of the judge.

 The tribunal will process your claim usually within a few days of receipt and send a copy to your employer who will then have 28 days to file their response.

 Further sources of information on our website

 You may find it useful to read our detailed article on employment tribunals.
 At the end of the article, we also provide you with links to some of our other guides about employment tribunals and examples of completed employment tribunal ET1 forms which you can download and adapt freely for your own use.

 A well-written, well organised and legally accurate ET1 can go a long way towards winning a case.
-We can advise you on with the documentation needed and can fill in the ET1 for you if you wish.
+We can advise you on the documentation needed and can fill in the ET1 for you if you wish.
 So do get in touch and see if we can help you with your case.